 Responsible stakeholders are the creators of deliverables and have decision-making power.

-- Accountable (A) – this person oversees the task to ensure it is carried out correctly.
+This person oversees the task to ensure it is carried out correctly.

-- Support (S) – who can support the implementation of a task, service, or process?
+Who can support the implementation of a task, service, or process?

-- Consulted (C) – describing stakeholders who give valuable input while the work is in progress.
+Describing stakeholders who give valuable input while the work is in progress.

 Creating a RASCI matrix